StephanePeyregne/AuthentiCT/README.md

 Commands:
 =========
 AuthentiCT has 3 sub-commands: deam2cont to estimate contamination, deamination to print C-to-T substitution frequencies, simulation to simulate sequences under the ancient DNA damage model.
-We describe below the options of each command.
+We describe the options of each command below.

 deam2cont
 ---------
-	-o output file name (by default, it uses the standard output) -t estimates contamination from the frequencies of C-to-T substitutions at the first and last positions of sequences -m mapping quality cutoff
+	-o	name of output file (by default, it uses the standard output) -t	estimates contamination from the frequencies of C-to-T substitutions at the first and last positions of sequences -m	mapping quality cutoff
 	-l	sequence length cutoff
 	-b	base quality cutoff
-	-s maximum number of sequences used to fit the deamination model (the default is 100,000 sequences) -p only keep sequences overlapping provided positions --decoding print the posterior probabilities of each state, line by line for each informative site
+	-s	maximum number of sequences used to fit the deamination model (the default is 100,000 sequences) -p	only keep sequences overlapping provided positions --decoding	prints the posterior probabilities of each state, line by line for each informative site

 Example of a command:
 ```